cbrennanpoole/Qualitative-Self/README.md

 `Knowledge of Procurement`
     - Industry and business best practices to guide thought leadership and ensure effective procurement strategies.
     - Includes the ability to recognise value creation opportunities within the supply chain.
-39. Create and manage databases.`insightful analysis`
+39. Create and manage databases.
-    - of database management as a proficient business analysis & data scientist
+`insightful analysis`
+    - Maintain,
-    - Maintain, update category spend, and
+    - Update category spend, and
-    - Volumes.
+    - Volume.
-40. Executes Business Results in a `supply - chain environment`
+40. Executes Business Results in a
+`supply - chain environment`
 41. Enable procurement effectiveness by
     - Developing and
     - Applying tools and